benc-uk/smilr/README.md

  - A working example of microservices design
  - Use of containers, Docker & Kubernetes
  - No-SQL and document stores over traditional relational databases
- - CQRS (Command & Query Responsibility Segregation) to seprate read and write stores
+ - CQRS (Command & Query Responsibility Segregation) as a possible pattern to separate read and write actions and stores
  - Development and deployment challenges of single page applications
  - Platform services for application hosting
  - Using serverless technology to support or provide services